womenwhocode-belfast/SageMakerWorkshop/README.md

 In order to complete this workshop you'll need an AWS Account with access to SageMaker and S3.
 There are resources required by this workshop that are eligible for the AWS free tier if your account is less than 12 months old.
 Check out the the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) page for more details.

-AWS Credits will be provided on the day.

 ## AWS Region